-You may still be able to claim some benefits if you travel or move abroad, or are already living abroad.
+You may still be able to claim some benefits if you travel or move abroad, or if you’re already living abroad.
 What you’re entitled to depends on where you’re going and how long for.

 Who to contact if you’re going abroad

 Tell your local Jobcentre Plus or the office that pays your benefit if you’re going abroad.
 If it’s a temporary move, tell them when you’re coming back.